Requesting scans through Resource Lists

 Option 1: Resource List created by Library.

-Complete the online form and attach your list, indicating readings you would like to be digitised and their priority (Essential, Recommended or Further reading).
-Include chapter title and page numbers.
+Complete the online form and attach your list, indicating readings you would like to be digitised and their priority, Essential or Recommended, and include chapter title and page numbers.
+Please note that digitisation requests will not be processed for items tagged as Further reading.

 Option 2: Resource List created by Course Organiser.

-Create the Resource List, adding a digitisation tag, a priority tag (Essential, Recommended or Further reading), and a note in the Library Discussion to tell us which chapter and pages are to be scanned.
+Create the Resource List, adding a 'Digitisation request' tag, a priority tag (Essential or Recommended), and a note in the Library Discussion to tell us which chapter and pages are to be scanned.
 Submit your list to the Library for review.
+Please note that digitisation requests will not be processed for items tagged as Further reading.

 For both options above, digitisation requests will be forwarded to the E-reserve Team for action.
 There is no need to contact us separately.